auru/redux-unity-router/README.md

 # Redux Unity Router

-Simple routing for your redux application.
+> Simple routing for your redux application.

+The main purpose of this router is to mirror your browser history to the redux store, while providing means to easily declare your routes.

+We also provide React bindings!

+[TOC]

 ## Installation